experience-lab/experience-lab.github.io/dynamical-systems.md

 * [Fitzhugh-Nagumo model](https://experience-lab.github.io/FitzHugh-Nagumo/)

 A dynamical system is a way of talking about a system evolving in time.
-It is composed of a space of configurations of the system and a prescription for the time evolution of those configurations.
+It is composed of a space of configurations and a prescription for the time evolution of those configurations.
 One class of dynamical systems describes the configuration as a vector v in some n-dimensional vector space V and specifies the time evolution by giving a formula for the rate of change of v which looks like

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\frac{dv}{dt} = f(v)">